skills/introduction-to-github/README.md

 ### What's next?

-  If you'd like to make a profile README, use the simplified instructions below or follow the instructions in the [Managing your profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) article.
+  If you'd like to make a profile README, use the quickstart instructions below or follow the instructions in the [Managing your profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) article.
   1. Make a new public repository with a name that matches your GitHub username.
   2. Create a file named `README.md` in its root.
 The "root" means not inside any folder in your repository.
   3. Edit the contents of the `README.md` file.
   4. If you created a new branch for your file, open and merge a pull request on your branch.
-  5. We'd love to see your new profile!
-Share your profile on social media and tag us!
   6. Lastly, we'd love to hear what you thought of this course [in our discussion board](https://github.com/skills/.github/discussions).

 Check out these resources to learn more or get involved: